Noxware/bulletproof-collection/README.md

-# bulletproof-collection
+# Bulletproof Collection
- An alternative to Javascript Maps with tons of useful functions and features.
+Or "BpCollection" for short is an alternative to Javascript Maps with tons of useful functions and features.